 This introduce a complicated area of California law that also depends heavily on the individual situation of each family.
 It is advised that any parent facing these issues on either side of the question seek legal representation and advice as soon as possible.

-The family lawyers at Cullen & Murphy with offices in Riverside and Temecula represent parents on both sides of the move-away issue.
+The family lawyers at Cullen Family Law Group with offices in Riverside and Temecula represent parents on both sides of the move-away issue.